WatchDogStudios/ApertureUI-Docs/apuidocs/docs/tutorials/datagrid_tree.md

 }
 ```

-The `<datagridexpand>`{:.tag} element is an element that listens to the `click`{:.evt} events and toggles the visibility of the child rows of its parent row.
+The `<datagridexpand>` element is an element that listens to the `click` events and toggles the visibility of the child rows of its parent row.
 In the RML there's been styling added to make it look like a +/- button - you'll have to style one yourself just like a button if you plan on using trees in your own application.

 Don't forget to call the formatter the right name, and to instance the formatter in `main.cpp`.
 Once that's done, fire it up and you'll see the expand buttons beside each row, and be able to expand the child rows:

 ### Step 4: Styling

 All that remains is upgrading the defender decorator to support displaying different images.
-The project's already been set up in a way so that if we give the defender element the classes of `alien_1`{:.cls}, `alien_2`{:.cls} or `alien_3`{:.cls} then it'll display with the image of that alien instead of the defender.
+The project's already been set up in a way so that if we give the defender element the classes of `alien_1`, `alien_2` or `alien_3` then it'll display with the image of that alien instead of the defender.
 We should probably rename that element too, as it's a bit of misnomer now, but we'll leave that till later. :) If we make a new field - type - and pass that into the defender decorator as well, we can get then defender to allocate the right class to get it to display the corresponding image.
 So, in `tutorial.rml`:

 ```html
 <col fields="colour,type" formatter="ship" width="20%">Ship:</col>